 “Best Soldering Iron For Guitar Repair Hobbyists”

-The Weller WLC100 is the one of the best soldering irons for the hobbyist.
+The Weller WLC100 is one of the best soldering irons for the hobbyist.
 It is a light duty unit that can handle any guitar repair projects you can throw at it.
 It can be dialed down to as low as 5 watts or all the way up to 40 watts.
 This allows a certain amount of protection from overheating delicate parts but the versatility to solder bigger components.

 It is compatible with a wide variety of replaceable tips as well adding to the versatility of this unit.
 The build it station stand is also very convenient when using the unit and adds protection from inadvertently burning things when not in use.
 This unit as well as most all Wellers use a Nichrome Element to heat the iron up and takes less than 5 minutes from cold start to max temperature.

 Since this is a light duty unit it is best for hobbyists and small scale work and should last a very long time.
 Weller is a great brand and well known for their irons.
-For guitar shops you may want to go with something a bit more heavy duty like the Weller WES51.
-That said this is a great unit and if you end up with the WLC100 soldering iron for guitar repair be sure and get some practice in to get a feel for the ideal setting before working on your gear.
+For guitar shops, you may want to go with something a bit more heavy duty like the Weller WES51.
+That said this is a great unit and if you end up with the WLC100 soldering iron for guitar repair be sure and get some practice in to get a feel for the ideal settings before working on your gear.

 “Best Ceramic Element Soldering Iron For Guitar Repair”

-If you need portability or an iron that heats quickly than the Hakko FX600 will be the best soldering iron for you guitar repair needs.
+If you need portability or iron that heats quickly than the Hakko FX600 will be the best soldering iron for your guitar repair needs.
 The ceramic element on the Hakko heats up incredibly quick and features a dial temperature controller for any needed adjustments.
 This unit will reach its max temperature in under a minute depending on the tip.